DrawZeroPoint/RoTools/README.md

 ### rotools

-This Python package hosted under `src/` is a versatile robotic tool-box aimed for fast prototyping.
+This Python package hosted under `src/` is a versatile robotic toolbox aimed for fast prototyping.
-It includes foundational modules for robotic problems including path & trajectory planning, kinematics & dynamics calculation, sensing, transformation calculation, and so forth.
+It includes foundational modules for robotic problems including path & trajectory planning, kinematics & dynamics calculation, sensing, transformation calculation, simulation, and so forth.

 ## :hammer: Prerequisite